TheBearLee/PicoCTF-Writeups/General/What's A Net Cat?.md

+# What's A Net Cat?

 This challenge focuses on the `nc` tool better known as "Netcat".

-1. Use the address and port number given in the instructions for the challenge
+# Use the address and port number given in the instructions for the challenge

 "Netcat" is a tool that creates a socket connection with a server on a given port to send and receive data.
 Netcat normally follows the following format-
 ```